Home »

 PACT

 The new WFH Path to Access to Care and Treatment (PACT) Program is a 5-year initiative, ending in 2025 designed to improve outreach and diagnosis and increase access to sustainable care for people with inherited bleeding disorders.
-This will be achieved through training, education, partnerships, in-country initiatives, and evidence-based advocacy
+This will be achieved through training, education, partnerships, in-country initiatives, and evidence-based advocacy.
+To see the 2-year update on the WFH PACT program, click here.

 The need